GoranTopic/dstore-js/README.md

   path, // path where to store the db
   keyValue, // are we using a keyvalue pair to store data?  default: false
-  mutex, // use a mutex to avoid collisions? default: true })
+  mutex, // use a mutex to avoid collisions? default: true url, // used of Mongodb and other network dbs database, // used of db like mongo
+  })
 ```